rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 This quote from the dream ends with 云々, indicating that there was more to the message than this short sentence.
 As this seems fairly obvious, and it felt somewhat improper to end a quote from a deity with "and so on" in English, I left it out.
 In any event, this sentence was the final message in the dream, said after the old man had instructed Shigenobu in swordsmanship.

 Regarding the phrase 得勝怨敵, literally "gain victory over your hated enemy", there are two possible, though not mutually exclusive, interpretations.
 The literal interpretation is that the revelation allowed Shigenobu to avenge his murdered father, and given that preparation for this quest was what led him to seclude himself in prayer and training in the first place, this seems more than plausible.
-Trenson (2014)[^1] offers a more figurative interpretation, which fits well into the esoteric theme of the scroll: 怨敵 (*onteki*) was sometimes used in esoteric Buddhist contexts to refer to the obstacles ("enemies") to enlightenment; the wordly desires or evil passions called *klesha* (煩悩 *bonnō*).
+Trenson (2014)[^1] offers a more figurative interpretation, which fits well into the esoteric theme of the scroll: 怨敵 (*onteki*) was sometimes used in esoteric Buddhist contexts to refer to the obstacles ("enemies") to enlightenment; the wordly desires or evil passions called *klesha* (煩悩 *bonnō*) or the obstructive demon Māra (魔羅) who tried to stop Siddhartha Gautama from awakening and becoming the Buddha.
+In Shingon and Tendai Buddhism, in particular, 怨敵 frequently refers to inner obstacles that need to be subdued.

 > 則如㚑夢有得大利\[1\]以腰刀三尺三寸\[2\]勝九寸五分\[3\]事
 >